Barbara Rossi (economist)

-Barbara Rossi is an ICREA professor of economics at Universitat Pompeu Fabra, a Barcelona GSE Research Professor, a CREI affiliated professor and a CEPR Fellow.
+Barbara Rossi is an ICREA professor of economics at Universitat Pompeu Fabra, a Barcelona School of Economics Research Professor, a CREI affiliated professor and a CEPR Fellow.
 She is a founding fellow of the International Association of Applied Econometrics, a fellow of the Econometric Society and a director of the International Association of Applied Econometrics.

 Academic career

 Rossi graduated with a B.A in economics from Bologna University in 1995, and she earned her PhD from Princeton University in 2001.
 Her graduate dissertation was titled, “Essays in Long Horizon Testing and Predictive Ability in the Presence of High Persistence with Applications to International Macroeconomics.”

 Before moving to Universitat Pompeu Fabra in Barcelona, she previously was an associate professor with tenure at the department of economics at Duke University.
 She has also been visiting researcher at the University of California, Berkeley, the University of Montreal in Canada, UC San Diego, the Federal Reserve Banks of Atlanta, New York and Philadelphia, Norges Bank, Bank of France, and ENSAE-CREST in France.

 Aside from teaching, Professor Rossi is the editor of the Journal of Applied Econometrics and has previously served as associate editor of Quantitative Economics.